MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-general-journals.md

 For example, you can use post employees' expenditure of own money on business-related expenses, for later reimbursement.
 For more information, see [Record and Reimburse Employees' Expenses](finance-how-record-reimburse-employee-expenses.md).

-But in many cases, you will want to use the journals that are optimised for specific types of transactions, such as the **Receipt Journal** for registering payments.
-For more information, see [Record Payments and Refunds in the Receipt Journal](payables-how-post-payments-refunds.md).
+But in many cases, you will want to use the journals that are optimised for specific types of transactions, such as the **Payment Journal** for registering payments.
+For more information, see [Record Payments and Refunds in the Payment Journal](payables-how-post-payments-refunds.md).

 You use general journals to post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, vendor, and employee accounts.
 Posting with a general journal always creates entries on general ledger accounts.
 This is true even when, for example, you post a journal line to a customer account, because an entry is posted to a general ledger receivables account through a posting group.